 - Narrative describing the basic facilities provided in the project for construction workforce. - Site plan highlighting the basic facilities provided for the construction workforce - Photographs showing the implemented strategies for wellbeing of construction work force.
-Guidelines & Examples:
+(These guidelines are illustrative)

 Personal Protective Equipment